 § 663.5 Effect of these regulations on Federal program guidelines, manual, or policy directives.

 Subject to 23 U.S.C.
 207(e)(1) and as identified in Subpart H, unless negotiated and agreed to by the Self-Governance Tribe and the Department in the compact or funding agreement, the Self-Governance Tribe shall not be subject to any agency circular, policy, manual, guidance, or rule adopted by the Department, except for regulations promulgated under 23 U.S.C.
 207. However, any guidance, policy, or circular required by law cannot be waived.
 In addition, the Department reserves the right to impose additional safety requirements to the TTSGP that are not part of this rulemaking.

+Item to be discussed with DOT GC – conceptual agreement with deletion

 § 663.6 Secretarial policy.

 In carrying out Tribal Transportation Self-Governance Program, the Secretary recognizes the right of Tribes to self-government and supports Tribal sovereignty and self-determination.
 The Secretary recognizes a unique legal relationship with Tribal governments as set forth in the Constitution of the United States, treaties, Federal statutes, Executive Orders, and court decisions.
 The Secretary supports the self-determination choices of each Tribe and will continue to work with all Tribes on a government-to-government basis to address issues concerning Tribal self-determination.

+Congress has declared, except as otherwise provided by law, the Secretary shall interpret all Federal laws, Executive Orders, and regulations in a manner that will facilitate: the inclusion of PSFAs and funds associated therewith in the agreement entered into under this part; the implementation of compacts and funding agreements entered into under the TTSGP; and that each provision of this part and each provision of a compact or funding agreement shall be liberally construed for the benefit of the Tribe participating in self-governance and any ambiguity shall be resolved in favor of the Tribe.

+§ ###.7 Paperwork Reduction.

+Under 23 U.S.C. § 101(e), it is the national policy that to the maximum extent possible the procedures to be utilized by the Secretary and all other affected heads of Federal departments, agencies, and instrumentalities for carrying out title 23 and any other provision of law relating to the Federal highway programs shall encourage the substantial minimization of paperwork and interagency decision procedures and the best use of available manpower and funds so as to prevent needless duplication and unnecessary delays at all levels of government.

+(b) The inappropriate application of federal procurement laws and federal acquisition regulations to self-determination contracts and agreements has resulted in excessive paperwork and unduly burdensome reporting requirements imposed on tribes.
+An essential factor in the success of the policy of Indian self-determination and self-governance is that it allows tribes to plan and deliver services appropriate to their diverse demographic, geographic, economic and institutional needs.

 § 663.7 What definitions apply to this part?